 Individual Hackers: Of less concern as cyber attacks become more sophisticated and require increasing resources, but the individual hacker still has potential.

 Of course it may prove impossible to identify perpetrators.

+These threat groups often exchange information amongst themselves; a well developed market exists for the trading of information such as stolen credit card details.
+Ironically information about cyber threats flows more fluidly around the attackers than it does amongst companies and law enforcers.

 The Costs to Companies of a Cyber Attack